-FY98 Goals FY98 Objectives Fiscally ResponsibleCustomer Focused Reduce Bus Inventory Parts levels by \$1.2M.
+FY98 Goals FY98 Objectives Fiscally Responsible Reduce Bus Inventory Parts levels by \$1.2M.
 Continue implementation of Inventory 27-month master agreements program and award \$9M in contracts in FY98 to achieve a cost avoidance over the period of agreement of \$1.4M.
-Maintain a minimum 95% service rate for purchased material, parts and supplies agency wide.
-Service Parts is defined as the Community and Regionally Responsive parts and supplies agency-wide.
+Customer Focused Maintain a minimum 95% service rate for purchased material, parts and supplies agency-wide.
 Service Rate is defined as the level by which inventory, such as materials, parts and supplies is available to user.
 Develop acquisition-planning with all departments and achieve initial 80% rate of procurements according to planned schedule.
-Increase number of ads placed in minority/community publications by 15% from 42% to 48%.
-Employee Supportive Increase training of professional staff to 1 training class per month to strengthen skills, teamwork and morale.
+Community and Regionally Responsive Employee Supportive Increase number of ads placed in minority/community publications by 15% from 42% to 48%.
+Increase training of professional staff to 1 training class per month to strengthen skills, teamwork and morale.
 Increase training for user staff to 1 training session/quarter to strengthen skills, teamwork and morale.
 Develop and finalize the Requirements Definition Plan for the new Materiel Management System.
+FY97 Accomplishments